ericwbailey/ericwbailey.website/source/published/heres-how-to-instruct-a-llm-to-reference-the-aria-authoring-practices-guide.md

 Say you’re building a LLM and training it to make good frontend code.
 [Good frontend code is accessible code](https://annaecook.com/writing/2026/2/2/accessible-design-is-digital-infrastructure), so of course you want to instruct the LLM to produce it.

 However, [the bulk of frontend code on the web is inaccessible](https://webaim.org/projects/million/#errors) to some degree.
 Also know here that LLMs are trained on the majority of the world’s frontend code.
-Similarly, many contemporary LLM-friendly UI libraries claim to be accessible, but may have varying degrees of support when actually manually evaluated.
+Similarly, many contemporary LLM-friendly UI libraries claim to be accessible, but may have varying degrees of support when manually evaluated.

 [The deck is a bit stacked](https://microsoft.github.io/a11y-llm-eval-report/), folks.

 Given that, you need to **get creative about how to handle the LLM’s training**.
-It might seem like a good idea to instruct an LLM—reference, skill, agent, sub-agent, what have you—to reference up [the ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/) (<abbr>APG</abbr>), because it [lists a lot of common UI patterns](https://www.w3.org/WAI/ARIA/apg/patterns/), right?
+It might seem like a good idea to instruct an LLM—reference, skill, agent, sub-agent, what have you—to reference [the ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/) (<abbr>APG</abbr>), because it [lists a lot of common UI patterns](https://www.w3.org/WAI/ARIA/apg/patterns/), right?

 Well, sorta.